Nursing Transfer Process

 What if a transfer applicant only has completed a couple of science prerequisites and is not transferring for a semester or two?

 Assuming the applicant meets our Nursing transfer standards, they will be accepted into Roberts and the applicant will be granted direct entry into the Nursing program.
 This direct entry has an expectation that they persist a GPA at 3.0 or higher in each of the three categories (cumulative GPA, science GPA, and nursing GPA) until they transfer to Roberts.
-If the student does not persist the GPA requirements, their spot will be revoked and a spot will open up for another student waiting for a place in the NSG 205 course.
+If a student does not maintain the GPA requirements, they will not be able to progress in the Nursing program.

 What if a student fulfills the Admission requirements but has failed a Nursing course or taken a science prerequisite three times or more?

-If a student has been dismissed or has failed out of another nursing program or if they have attempted or failed the same science prerequisite three times or more, they will not be granted admission into the Roberts Nursing program regardless of their GPA.
+If a student has been dismissed from another nursing program or if they have attempted the same science prerequisite three times or more, they will not be granted admission into the Roberts Nursing program regardless of their GPA.